 Me pongo a pensar y digo

 With each afternoon, Llorona,

 if she does not sleep with me?

-Other verses are, quite simply, prayers that are indistinguishable from supplications to the Maria of Sorrows, La Virgen Purissima, the patron saint of Mexico herself:
+Other verses are, quite simply, prayers that are indistinguishable from supplications to the Maria of Sorrows, La Virgen Purissima, the Virgin of Guadalupe, who is the patron saint of all Mexico:

 Ay de mi, Llorona, Llorona,

 Llorona Llévame al río.